 Boasting two Austin locations - County Line On The Lake and County Line On The Hill - this Texas institution is dedicated to high-quality smoked ribs, brisket, sausage and chicken served with traditional sides of coleslaw, potato salad and beans.
 The County Line is all about large portions and reasonable prices.

 Iron Works Barbecue.
 Credit Lisa Hause.

 Originally an ironwork shop, this tiny tin building and now state historical site was transformed into a barbecue haven in 1978.
-Plates come loaded with famous Texas sliced beef, ribs and more, while the mouthwatering sandwich menu spans smoked pork loin and pulled pork.
+Plates at Iron Works come loaded with famous Texas sliced beef, ribs and more, while the mouthwatering sandwich menu spans smoked pork loin and pulled pork.
 Can’t decide?
 Order the sampler plate and dig into sliced beef, signature hot sausage and a beef rib served with potato salad, beans, pickle, onion, bread and barbecue sauce.

 Courtesy of Terry Black's Barbecue.

 Legendary barbecue runs in the Black Family, who passed down their smoky, saucy secrets from one generation to the next.
 Get a taste of the family tradition at Terry Black’s Barbecue near Butler Park, where all kinds of meats — such as tender brisket, peppered pork ribs, smoked turkey and juicy sausage — are paired with classic sides like creamy mac-and-cheese, creamed corn and baked potato salad.

 Lamberts' menu spins modern interpretations on Texas cuisine.
 The smell-it-before-you-see-it bar, restaurant and live music venue serves up fancy barbecue like cold smoked quail and bacon braised greens, along with wood-grilled steaks, chops and seafood.
 Side yours with their green chili cheese grits or fried okra with spicy remoulade.